Avocarrot/hiring/back-end/bidder-exercise/online-assignment.md

 3. For the targeting matching you should use the country info contained in the bid request and check it against the list of *targetedCountries* for each campaign.
 4. For the campaign ranking you should use the *price* info of the campaign.

+### Mocking the Campaign API

+Your bidder implementation depends on an external service which exposes the [Campaign API](http://docs.campaignapi9.apiary.io/#).
+There is no instance of this service running, therefore in your tests, we expect to see this dependency mocked to simulate the real production functionality.

 ### End-to-end test cases

 In order for the task to be completed your codebase should implement the following test cases.